-- 27. The relevant clause is emboldened.
-It is clear that the deductions to be disregarded for the purposes of the calculation of world-wide income are amounts deductible from 'total income' or deductible in computing 'total income', not, as the Appellant submitted, amounts 'deductible in computing total income from all sources'. - 28.
-It is also important to note that "world-wide income" for the purposes of the definition 'in relation to an individual means the individual's income,, from all sources as estimated in accordance with the Tax Acts...' - 29.
-The Appellant argued that the Case I losses were to be treated as reducing income of each class and source before taking into account amounts deductible in computing total income.
+22. The relevant clause is emboldened.
+It is clear that the deductions to be disregarded for the purposes of the calculation of world-wide income are amounts deductible from 'total income' or deductible in computing 'total income', not, as the Appellant submitted, amounts 'deductible in computing total income from all sources'.

-- 30. The Appellant stated that Case I losses were not a deduction in computing total income because a deduction in computing total income arises only after one has aggregated income from all sources.
-The Appellant contended that 'income from all sources as estimated in accordance with the Tax Acts' included a section 381 deduction and was not to be equated with gross income. - 31.
+- 23. It is also important to note that 'world-wide income' for the purposes of the definition 'in relation to an individual means the individual's income,:, from all sources as estimated in accordance with the Tax Acts...' - 24.
+The Appellant argued that the Case I losses were to be treated as reducing income of each class and source to nil before taking into account amounts deductible in computing total income and this is a submission I consider below, not on the basis of paragraph 5.6 of the written submissions, but on the additional points contained in those submissions together with the detailed submissions made on the Appellant's behalf at the hearing of this appeal. - 25.
+The Appellant stated that Case I losses were not a deduction in computing total income because a deduction in computing total income arises only after one has aggregated income from all sources.
+The Appellant contended that 'income from all sources as estimated in accordance with the Tax Acts' included a section 381 deduction and was not to be equated with gross income. - 26.
 The statutory definition of world-wide income is by reference to the individual's income 'from all sources as estimated in accordance with the Tax Acts.'
 The sources of income for the purposes of income tax are contained in section 12 TCA 1997 and in Schedules C to F listed in section 12 and contained in sections 17 to 20 of the TCA 1997, as amended.
 The Schedules listed in section 12 (and the Cases within the Schedules) set out the property, profits and gains to be charged to income tax.
-For the purposes of the domicile levy, all income, profits or gains arising by reference to each Schedule and Case are aggregated in arriving at the individual's income from all sources. - 32.
-In order to avail of the deduction in the first instance, there must be income for the purposes of the Income Tax Acts, against which the loss may be deducted and such income comprises property, profits or gains set out in the Schedules and Cases listed in section 12 TCA 1997. - 33.
+For the purposes of the domicile levy, all income, profits or gains arising by reference to each Schedule and Case are aggregated in arriving at the individual's income from all sources. - 27.
+In order to avail of the deduction in the first instance, there must be income for the purposes of the Income Tax Acts, against which the loss may be deducted and such income comprises property, profits or gains set out in the Schedules and Cases listed in section 12 TCA 1997. - 28.
 Section 381 TCA 1997, provides for relief for trading losses by allowing the offset of trading losses against income, resulting in a reduction of income tax which would otherwise be payable in respect of that income or, which results in the repayment of income tax paid in respect thereof.
 In this regard, section 381(1) provides;